wyhong3103/MMLS_Automater/README.md

 ## Functionalities
 -View annnouncements from MMLS
 <br>
--Take attendance from QR Code
+-Take attendance from QR Code, (it would also works in a case where you got two QR code on the screen)
 <br>
 And that's essentially what it does.

 ## Modules Included
--OpenCV (QR Code Decoder)
+-OpenCV (Image processing , i guess)
 <br>
 -Selenium (Browser Automation)
 <br>